 - Administrators can clear PINs and require users to create new PINs.

-- During authentication, users who enter expired PINs for Approve, Device Biometrics, or RSA SecurID authentication are prompted to change their PINs
+- During authentication, users who enter expired PINs for Approve, Device Biometrics, or SecurID authentication are prompted to change their PINs

 - Existing PIN with Approve and PIN with Device Biometrics users can still authenticate.